 My business grew exponentially in 2015 (by June of this year I had earned what I earned in all of 2014), but so did my expenses.

 I’m not sure what it is about online marketing (or maybe it’s just me), but it’s very easy to get caught up in or buy into someone else (or something else), being the solution.
 Meaning, if I invest in this person or product this is going to be the differentiator.
 This is what’s going to take me to the next level.

 Some of those were good investments (in terms of an ROI) and some were just me being caught up in the moment (but on a gut level I KNEW it wasn’t right or didn’t need it).
-Which also brought me to my much needed break by the end of November.
-I was tired of putting my faith and trust into other people before myself.
+Which also brought me to my much-needed break by the end of November.
+I was tired of putting my faith and trust in other people before myself.

 What I will tell you is that adding a high-ticket offering with something I absolutely adore doing was the best thing I’ve done for my business.

 Fortunately, they were all about one thing: Trust.